Alicia's Day

 ESL past simple worksheet for intermediate B1: story, word search, gap-fill, rewriting

-ESL Past Simple Affirmative Negative Worksheet - Grammar and Reading Exercises: Word Search, Gap-fill, Rewriting Sentences
+ESL Past Simple Affirmative Negative Worksheet - Grammar, Reading and Writing Exercises: Changing Verb Forms, Gap-fill, Rewriting Sentences

-This free past simple worksheet helps students practice affirmative and negative sentences as well as a variety of regular and irregular past simple verbs...
+This past simple worksheet helps students practice affirmative and negative sentences with common regular and irregular verbs.
+First, students write the...

-ESL Past Simple Affirmative Negative Worksheet - Grammar and Reading Exercises: Word Search, Gap-fill, Rewriting Sentences This free past simple worksheet helps students practice affirmative and negative sentences as well as a variety of regular and irregular past simple verbs.
-First, students find and circle the past simple form of the verbs shown in a word search.
-Next, students complete a story in three parts with verbs from boxes in their past simple form.
-After that, students read another version of the story that contains mistakes.
-Students then write past simple affirmative and negative sentences about the details that are incorrect.
-Finally, students think of a moral for the story. show less
+ESL Past Simple Affirmative Negative Worksheet - Grammar, Reading and Writing Exercises: Changing Verb Forms, Gap-fill, Rewriting Sentences This past simple worksheet helps students practice affirmative and negative sentences with common regular and irregular verbs.
+First, students write the past simple form of the verbs shown.
+Students then complete a story in three parts with verbs from boxes in their past simple form.
+Next, students read another version of the story that contains mistakes.
+After that, students write two past simple sentences about each incorrect detail, writing one negative sentence about the mistake and one affirmative sentence with the correct information.
+Finally, students think of a moral for the story, e.g. 'A kindness is never wasted' or 'Even the smallest kindness brings its reward.'
+As an extension, students retell the story to a partner, changing some details, and the other student tries to identify the changes. show less

 MythBusters